DevotedMC/HiddenOre/README.md

 Supports tracking of breaks to prevent "gaming" the system for more drops.
 Extra event handlers watch for game attempts and directly penalize that "chunk" (technically, the chunk slice).
 An extra "highly localized" round robin list keeps track of recent breaks and places to _completely_ prevent break-place based attempts at exploits.
 Finally, a new tracker keeps track of _each block_ that is broken or interacted, and prevents it from being converted into ore or producing drops.

-You can specify more then one config per block type, to deal with subtypes even better.
-Note that in terms of drops, the first matching config to be encountered will be used; so keep that in mind.
+You can specify more then one config per block type, although as of Minecraft 1.13 only the first will be used.
+Also note that in terms of drops, the first matching config to be encountered will be used; so keep that in mind.

 You can specify custom messages for specific types of drops, allowing "uber"-finds to have a unique message.

 You can turn on or off the debug using `/hiddenore debug true` or `false`.
-Be warned, if people are digging, this will spam the console _very_ badly.
+Be warned, if people are digging or pistons are active, this will spam the console _very_ badly.

 Supports saving and loading of the tracking database, and fully adheres to /reload with no difficulties.